Should we care what Archbishop Lefebvre had to say? (with Index of Articles)

 This group includes even those who have put themselves forward as lay spokesmen for the SSPX online.

-Some persons of this general perspective have so succeeded in constructing a Lefebvre in their own image that even certain Novus Ordo clergymen are praising him as a “hero of the faith,” and using this revised Lefebvre to attack those who offer a more robust response to the religious revolution of which they are the partisans.
+We have reached such a stage of whitewashing that even Novus Ordo clergymen are praising Lefebvre as a “hero of the faith,” and using him as a means of attacking those who offer a more robust response to the religious revolution of which they are the partisans.

-While any “appeal to Lefebvre” will be somewhat arbitrary, being based on a faulty method of attaining theological truth, this revisionist perspective lacks even the rationale of appealing to his “mature thought,” and can only thrive in the absence of the actual words and deeds of Lefebvre himself.
+While any “appeal to Lefebvre” will be somewhat arbitrary, being based on a faulty method of attaining theological truth, the revisionist perspective and use of Lefebvre lacks even the rationale of appealing to his “mature thought,” and can only thrive in the absence of the actual words and deeds of the man himself.

 Conclusion: Make more of Archbishop Lefebvre’s words available